sonata-nfv/son-mano-framework/README.md

 SONATA's MANO framework is organized as micro services.
 The following micro services are currently implemented:

-1. [`son-mano-base`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-base): not a standalone service, a collection of base classes that are used by the other MANO plugins, also contains a message abstraction layer that encapsulates the RabbitMQ related communication code
+1. [`son-mano-base`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-base): not a standalone service but a collection of base classes that are used by the other MANO plugins, also contains a message abstraction layer that encapsulates the RabbitMQ related communication code
-2. [`son-mano-pluginmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-pluginmanager): every MANO plugin registers to this service, provides a CLI management interface to control and monitor active plugins
+2. [`son-mano-pluginmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-pluginmanager): every MANO plugin registers to this service, the PM provides a CLI to control and monitor active plugins
 3. [`plugins/son-mano-service-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management): main orchestration component, gets service and function descriptors, instructs the infrastructure adapter to start service components in the infrastructure
 4. [`plugins/son-mano-test-plugin`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-test-plugin): the most simple implementation of a MANO plugin, used for integration tests and as an example for plugin developers